alensiljak/cashier/README.md

 This is the Cashier project implemented as a Progressive Web Application.

+See the [TODO](TODO) file for the list of features, technical issues, brainstorming ideas, and priorities.

 ## Development

 Run the dev server `yarn serve` and open the browser on port 8080.